-Experience real Florida with the Babcock Ranch Eco Tours 90-minute buggy tour through a working cattle ranch and Telegraph Swamp.
+Experience real Florida with the Babcock Ranch Eco-Tours 90-minute buggy tour through a working cattle ranch and Telegraph Swamp.
 Wildlife sightings vary and can include white-tailed deer, Osceola turkeys, wild boar, and of course, alligators.
-There’s a good chance you’ll meet some of the resident cracker cattle.
-(39450 Bermont Rd, Punta Gorda; Tel: 844-743-3388; babcockranchecotours.com).
+There’s also a good chance you’ll meet some of the resident cracker cattle.

 Learn About the Past

-The Military Heritage Museum in Fishermen’s Village has a mission to “promote an understanding and respect for the rich military heritage of the United States and the sacrifices made by our country’s veterans, living and dead, emphasizing that freedom is not free.”
-Thousands of military artifacts dating back to the Spanish-American War to current conflicts are on display, along with thousands of infographics and audiovisuals, but that's not all.
+The Military Heritage Museum has a mission to “promote an understanding and respect for the rich military heritage of the United States and the sacrifices made by our country’s veterans, living and dead, emphasizing that freedom is not free.”
+Thousands of military artifacts dating back to the Spanish-American War and continuing up to current conflicts are on display, along with thousands of infographics and audiovisuals, but that's not all.
 There are also flight and ship simulators and virtual reality experiences and live performances.
 The museum is made possible by the more than 75 volunteers—many of whom are veterans—who give their time.
-Many are veterans.
-(Fishermen’s Village, 1200 West Retta Esplanade, Unit 48, Punta Gorda; Tel: 941-575-9002; www.freedomisntfree.org)

 The Peace River Wildlife Center in Ponce de Leon Park provides tender care to native Florida wildlife that have either been orphaned or injured.
 Residents on display cannot be returned to the wild and have a comfortable home at the center educating the public about native wildlife.
-Residents include gopher tortoise, marsh rabbit, and a variety of birds as bald eagles, black vultures, and ibis, plus ambassadors Luna, a rare leucisitc eastern screech owl, and Bella, a great horned owl.
-Visit at 2:30 p.m. to see the white and brown pelicans being fed, it’s quite the sight!
-(3400 Ponce de Leon Prkwy, Punta Gorda; Tel: 941-637-3830; www.prwildlife.org)
+Residents include gopher tortoise, marsh rabbit, and a variety of birds like bald eagles, black vultures, ibis, and more, plus ambassadors Luna, a rare leucisitc eastern screech owl, and Bella, a great horned owl.
+Visit at 2:30 pm to see the pelicans being fed, it’s quite the sight!

-A 50 million-year-old stone fossil of a palm frond taken from a mountain top in Wyoming serves as the inspiration for the logo and signature sculpture of the new Peace River Botanical & Sculpture Gardens, which opened Oct.
-20, 2017.
-More than a dozen large-scale sculptures adorn the landscape of the 27-acre property.
-Flowering trees bloom throughout the year and more than 15,000 sq. ft of boardwalks and docks are planned.
-Sculptures have been installed and the master plans for the Gardens were developed in 2010.
-The property is developed and primarily financed by the Roger E. and Linda A. Tetrault Foundation, a 501 c.
-(3) private foundation.
-This will be one of the largest endowments for a botanical garden in the state of Florida.
-(5827 Riverside Dr, Punta Gorda; Tel: peacerivergardens.org)
+A 50 million-year-old stone fossil of a palm frond taken from a mountain top in Wyoming serves as the inspiration for the logo and signature sculpture of Peace River Botanical & Sculpture Gardens.
+More than a dozen large-scale sculptures adorn the landscape of the 27-acre property along with flowering trees that bloom throughout the year and countless amazing botanicals.
+Don't miss the butterfly pavilion and be sure to feed the koi.

 Ride Green, Ride Free, Ride Like the Wind!

-Punta Gorda features the first Florida free bike loan program.
-The city has been recognized as a “Florida Bike-Friendly Community” by the Florida Bicycle Association as a result of their volunteer organization called TEAM Punta Gorda offering a complimentary Yellow Bike Loaner Program.
-All that is required to enjoy a bicycle for an hour or a day is a credit card, driver’s license (copies made for collateral) and signature of waiver.
-Bicycles are offered on a space-available basis at various downtown locations such as Laishley Park Municipal Marina, Bayfront Health’s Wellness Center, Fishermen's Village, and Becky's Garden Shoppe.
+Punta Gorda has been recognized as a “Florida Bike-Friendly Community” by the Florida Bicycle Association as a result of their volunteer organization, TEAM Punta Gorda, offering a complimentary Bike Loaner Program.
+To enjoy a bicycle for an hour or a day, you'll need a credit card, driver’s license (copies made for collateral) and signature of waiver.
+Bicycles are offered on a space-available basis at various downtown locations: Four Points by Sheraton, SpringHill Suites, Fishermen's Village, and Becky's Garden Shoppe.
 Once you've got your wheels, explore the Punta Gorda Pathways, an 18-mile loop trail connecting pedestrian and bike paths around the city.
 Bicycle routes are marked and range in length from 17 to 31 miles.

 Take it Inside, Then Break Out

 Are you good at solving puzzles?
-Then an escape room experience should be in your future.
+If so, an escape room experience should be in your future.
 This family-friendly activity is a creative indoor adventure where a group of people work together to solve a mystery in less than an hour.
-Charlotte County has two escape rooms, Escape Rooms Unlocked in Punta Gorda (401 E Olympia Ave, Punta Gorda; Tel: 941-295-6880; escaperoomsunlocked.com and 14969 Tamiami Trail, North Port) and Escape Port Charlotte.
-(3191 Harbor Blvd C, Port Charlotte; Tel: 941-883-6296; escapeportcharlotte.com).
+Charlotte County has two escape rooms, Escape Rooms Unlocked (in Punta Gorda) and Escape Port Charlotte.

 Browse Galleries and Chat with Artists